 - Clinical science

-Coronary heart disease (CHD) refers to a mismatch between myocardial oxygen supply and demand.
-Atherosclerosis is the most important cause.
-Atherosclerotic changes in coronary vessel walls lead to a narrowing of the lumen and prevent vessels from dilating.
-As a result, an increase in oxygen demand (e.g., during physical activity) can no longer be satisfied and/or myocardial perfusion at rest is insufficient.
-Acute retrosternal chest pain (angina) is the cardinal symptom of CHD.
-Other symptoms include dyspnea, dizziness, anxiety and nausea.
-If ischemia is severe, myocardial infarction can occur.
-Coronary heart disease is diagnosed via a cardiac stress test (possibly provoking symptoms and instrumental findings) and/or coronary catheterization (e.g., measurement of coronary blood flow).
-Management of CHD involves primary and secondary prevention of atherosclerosis (e.g., weight reduction), antianginal treatment (e.g., beta blockers) and, in some cases, revascularization (e.g., PCTA).
+Coronary artery disease (CAD) is an ischemic heart disease that is most commonly caused by atherosclerosis and the subsequent reduction of blood supply to the myocardium, resulting in a mismatch between myocardial oxygen supply and demand.
+Acute retrosternal chest pain (angina) is the cardinal symptom of CAD.
+Other symptoms include dyspnea, dizziness, anxiety, and nausea.
+Severe ischemia may lead to myocardial infarction (MI).
+CAD is diagnosed using cardiac stress testing and/or coronary catheterization.
+Management of CAD involves primary and secondary prevention of atherosclerosis (e.g., weight reduction), antianginal treatment (e.g., beta blockers) and, in severe cases, revascularization (e.g., percutaneous transluminal coronary angioplasty).

-- Cardiovascular disease is the leading cause of death in the US and the world.
+- CAD is the leading cause of death in the US and worldwide.

 Epidemiological data refers to the US, unless otherwise specified.